 General Remarks The property was found to be in an order generally consistent with age, type and location.
 In addition to essential investigations noted below, items requiring attention should be capable of remedy during the course of normal routine maintenance.
-It is understood that the site extends to 1.6 acres and is not subject to Crofting tenure.
-This was not measured and information provided by the Seller has been relied upon.
-Should this prove to be inaccurate, I reserve the right to review my valuation.
-Essential Repairs Timber and damp specialist to investigate and treat dampness and woodworm.
-Chimney repairs.
-Repairs to rainwater fittings.
-Estimated cost of essential renairs £ TBC Retention recommended?
-V vos No Amount £ 5,000

-Comment on Mortgagea bility

-The property provides ade equate security for mortgage purposes, subject to individual lender criteria

-Valuations
+The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing however, repair works will be required.
+Please see 'Chimneys' and 'Mains Walls'.
+Essential Repairs Repairs to chimneys, as considered necessary by a building contractor.
+Woodworm treatment, as required.
+Estimated cost of essential repairs £ TBC Retention recommended?
+Yes X No Amount £

-Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total it Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 165,000 £ 170,000 £ 323,000

-Buy To Let Cases

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Yes No
+Comment on Mortgagea bility The property provides ade equate security for mortgage purposes, subject to individual lender criteria A. Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 180,000 £ n/a £ 300,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No Declaration nore there is a closely demand for remod decermination or time type.
+Signed Surveyor's name Professional qualifications Security Print Code [461874 = 9367] Electronically signed by:- Lesley Coghill BSc (Hons) MRICS Company name Address Telephone Fax Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH Telephone 01463 241077 Report date Report date 12th February 2025

-Declaration

-Signed Surveyor's name Security Print Code [484210 = 5419 ] Electronically signed by:- Lesley Coghill

-Professional qualifications BSc (Hons) MRICS

-Company name DM Hall LLP

-Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

-Telephone 01463 241077

-Fax 01463 233627

-Report date 12th December 2023